aaron-lebo/prose/README.md

 res println
 ```

 Now, Io and Ioke are both prototype-based languages.
-Within the context of mainstream lisp's this doesn't make a lot of sense.
+Within the context of mainstream lisps this doesn't make a lot of sense.
 Some lisps, like Common Lisp even are object-oriented or make object orientation a core aspect of the language.
 Fundamentally, though, they are based around functions.
 Functions can also be expressed in a piping manner.
 Clojure even has a macro which does this, the threading operator.

 ```
 (-> [1, 2, 3] sum (+ 1) println)